Topics Map > Event Resources > Enhancing Online Education

 Frequent communication is important in an online course, including between instructors and students and students and students.
-Therefore, it is important to have an understanding of the dynamics of online communication and how to encourage students to participate online.
-While the course is in progress, there are a number of communication techniques that can be employed to manage the participation of students in the online environment.
+Therefore, it is important to understand the dynamics of online communication and how to encourage students to participate online.
+While the course is in progress, there are several communication techniques that can be employed to manage the participation of students in the online environment.

 Tips for Dealing with Student Participation Challenges